✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 • 📌 Core Concept: SOFA-2 is a descriptive organ dysfunction severity score, not an individualized mortality calculator or treatment mandate.

-• 🫁 Respiratory System: P/F thresholds 300/225/150/75 mmHg; advanced support (HFNC/NIV/IMV) required for 3-4 points; ECMO = 4 points.
+• 🫁 Respiratory System: Updated P/F thresholds (centered around 200-300 mmHg range); advanced support (HFNC/NIV/IMV) required for higher severity scores; ECMO use results in maximum score.
 Alternative: S/F ratio (use only when SpO₂ < 98%).

-• 💛 Liver System: Bilirubin thresholds 1.2/3/6/12 mg/dL provide refined severity gradations.
+• 🤎 Liver System: Bilirubin thresholds updated to provide refined severity gradations across the dysfunction spectrum.

-• 🧡 Kidney System: Creatinine 1.2/2.0/3.5 mg/dL; urine output < 0.5 and < 0.3 mL/kg/h; RRT in progress or meeting criteria = 4 points (description, not treatment mandate).
+• 💛 Kidney System: Creatinine and urine output criteria updated; RRT in progress or meeting specific criteria results in maximum score (description, not treatment mandate).

-• 🩸 Hemostasis System: Platelet thresholds 150/100/80/50 × 10³/μL sharpen middle-range discrimination.
+• 🩸 Hemostasis System: Platelet thresholds refined to sharpen middle-range discrimination.

 • 📋 Implementation: Day-1 missing data = 0 (assume normal); Day-2+ missing data = LOCF; track ΔSOFA and maximum SOFA for trajectory assessment.